collective/collective.ckeditor/README.txt

   - base config  for Plone

-  - control panel
+  - control panel improvements

   - ckeditor MediaWiki plugin integration

-  - other old fckeditor plone plugins to make it compliant with ckeditor
+  - other old fckeditor plone plugins integration to make it compliant with ckeditor

 Dependencies
 ============